wpendl99/.github/profile/webServices/login/login.md

 ## Login endpoint

 The login authorization endpoint needs to get the hashed password from the database, compare it to the provided password using `bcrypt.compare`, and if successful set the authentication token in the cookie.
-If the password does not match or there is no user with the given email the endpoint returns status 401 (unauthorized).
+If the password does not match, or there is no user with the given email, the endpoint returns status 401 (unauthorized).

 ```js
 app.post('/auth/login', async (req, res) => {